Table of contents

 These social platforms are sorting us into more hostile tribes and then rewarding us with likes and shares for the most hyperbolic denunciations of the other side, fueling much more vicious extremes that don't allow us to converse and debate constructively.

 Instead of expecting the pace of everything in life to accelerate, try and ground yourself, cultivate patience and appreciate how long activities will take you.
 Give attention to things around you, and force yourself to notice things that allow your mind to slow down.
-You can strengthen your patience by breaking up big projects into tasks requiring short work periods and forbidding yourself from doing additional work after a certain task or time period is completed.
-Every time you force yourself to stop, you feel impatience and become more comfortable with it.
-Over time you'll get more accomplished than those who rushed through and burned themselves out.
+You can strengthen your patience by breaking up big projects into tasks requiring short work periods and forbidding yourself from doing additional work after completing a certain task or time period.
+Whenever you force yourself to stop, you feel impatient and become more comfortable.
+Over time, you'll get more accomplished than those who rushed through and burned themselves out.

 (1) Fixed Volume Approach